maminnas/airflow-docker/README.md

 ## XCOM

 To pass values across tasks we can use XCOM.
-A task usually pushes it's return valye into XCOM but you can explicitly push results into XCOM if needed using `ti.xcom_push(key, value)` and pull the results from XCOM using ti.xcom_pull(task_ids, key)
+A task usually pushes it's return valye into XCOM but you can explicitly push results into XCOM if needed using `ti.xcom_push(key, value)` and pull the results from XCOM using `ti.xcom_pull(task_ids, key)`.
+You can find the example in `myPythonOperator.py`